MYOCARDIUM AND CONDUCTING SYSTEM

 • Briefly delays impulse transmission

-• Ensures atrial blood empties into ventricles before ventricular contraction
+• Ensures atrial blood empties into your ventricles before ventricular contraction

 Location